Evolutionists proclaim discovery of the ancestral anatomy for air-breathing terrestrials in an African fish.

 Evolutionists believe the spiracle is an evolutionary homologue4 of the air spaces and bones in the mammalian ear.
 Long says, “The spiracles eventually became the hearing canal in which tetrapods transmitted sound to the brain via tiny inner [sic] ear bones, and this has remained throughout the evolution of fish right through to humans.
 If not for the bold evolutionary experiments of these prehistoric fish breathing in air through the top of their heads, we might not have evolved such a keen sense of hearing.”

 These evolutionary beliefs are rooted in the discredited but oft-resurrected claims of embryonic recapitulation—the assertion that embryos pass through stages reminiscent of an evolutionary past.
 The fish's spiracle develops embryologically from its first gill cleft and the adjacent second pharyngeal arch.3 Folds in the region of the human embryo’s throat are also called pharyngeal arches but are developmentally quite different.
 The human’s first and second pharyngeal arches and the adjacent first pharyngeal pouch develop into the three bones of the middle (not inner) ear and the middle ear cavity and Eustachian tube.
 Since the time of Ernst Haeckel (of fraudulent embryonic recapitulation fame) there has been a popular misconception that human embryos pass through a series of evolutionary stages including a “fish stage” complete with “gill slits.”
-(Read more about this erroneous notion in which claims like Long’s assertion about the origin of human hearing are rooted in “Something Fishy About Gill Slits!” and “Recapitulation Repackaged and Re-Applied.”)
+(Read more about this erroneous notion in which claims like Long’s assertion about the origin of human hearing are rooted in “Something Fishy About Gill Slits!” and “Recapitulation Theory: Repackaged & Re-Applied.”)

 This research has unraveled a biological mystery but not an evolutionary one.
 Laboratory videography cannot tell us anything about the origin of air-breathing terrestrials.
 The fact that this fish breathes through a spiracle does not demonstrate the spiracle was a primordial nose.